pwhittlesea/pwhittlesea.github.com/_posts/2024-10-03-new-zealand-3.md

 Overall it was a great day.
 We were so lucky that the weather held out for Hobbiton, we had a pleasant evening climbing the Redwoods, and a fun night out with two new friends at a good restaurant.

-The holiday really felt like everyday was surpassing the day before.
+The holiday really felt like every day was surpassing the day before.
 We couldn't wait for tomorrow.

 ## Thursday 6<sup>th</sup>: Trollshaw Forest